jgarber623/device-provisioning/README.md

 # Raspberry Pi: Time Machine

-These playbooks will provision a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) for use as a [Time Machine](https://www.apple.com/in/support/timemachine/) backup server.
+These playbooks will provision a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) for use as a macOS Time Machine backup server.

-## Before You Get Started…
+## Getting Started

 First, check out this repository and branch: